Code and Documentation Style Guide - The Missing Bits#

 Here “MyResultObject” above does not link to external documentation because it is simple enough to fully document all attributes immediately below its name.

 Some return classes are sufficiently complex to deserve their own rendered documentation.
-This is fairly standard if the return class is public, but return classes should only be public if 1) they are intended to be imported by end-users and 2) if they have been approved by the mailing list.
+This is fairly standard if the return class is public, but return classes should only be public if 1) they are intended to be imported by end-users and 2) if they have been approved by the forum.
 For complex, private return classes, please see how binomtest summarizes BinomTestResult and links to its documentation, and note that BinomTestResult cannot be imported from stats.

 Depending on the complexity of “MyResultObject”, a normal class or a dataclass can be used.
 When using dataclasses, do not use dataclasses.make_dataclass, instead use a proper declaration.
 This allows autocompletion to list all the attributes of the result object and improves static analysis.
 Finally, hide private attributes if any: